-For example, to substitute potatoes for fruit at breakfast, there must be at least two cups of dark green, red/orange, beans/peas (legumes), or the other vegetable subgroup offered at breakfast during the same week.
+For example, to substitute potatoes for fruit at breakfast, there must be at least two cups of dark green, red/ orange, beans/peas (legumes), or the other vegetable subgroup offered at breakfast during the same week.

 - c.
-Offer versus Serve. - Lunch-Student must take at least 1/2 cup of fruit or vegetable. - Breakfast-School year 2013-2014, no change in existing Fruit/Vegetable/Juice component.
-School year 2014-2015, students are required to take at least 1/2 cup fruit. - All other items must be taken in quantity served.
+Offer versus Serve. - Lunch-Student must take at least 1/2 cup of fruit or vegetable or a combination of both to equal 1/2 cup.
+However, if the student selects one fruit and one vegetable to count as two food items out of the three required, then the student MUST take the full serving size (as menued) of one or the other of the fruit or vegetable. - Breakfast-Students are required to take at least 1/2 cup fruit or juice. - All other items must be taken in quantity served.

 - 6. Daily and Weekly Minimums for Meat/Meat Alternate - a.
 Although there are no daily or weekly maximums for each grade group, menu planners must not exceed the caloric limits.
 In addition, using lowfat preparation methods and specifying lowfat and low-sodium commercially prepared meat/meat alternates will be helpful in meeting the dietary specifications for fat and sodium. - b.
-To help lower the cost and operational concerns of schools regarding the new meal patterns, there is no requirement for meat/meat alternate at breakfast.

-7. Whole Grain-Rich Requirement
+To help lower the cost and operational concerns of schools regarding the new meal patterns, there is no requirement for meat/meat alternate at breakfast. - 7.
+Whole Grain-Rich Requirement - a.

-- a.
 There are daily minimum and weekly minimum quantities of grains.
-All grain products must be whole grainrich. - b.
+All grain products must be whole grain-rich, except that to be credited to the whole-grain requirement once the weekly minimum requirement is met, any non-whole grain-rich product can be served as an extra.
+The extras must be included in the analysis, and all SFAs must still meet the requirements for calories, sodium, and saturated fat.
+Under Offer versus Serve, cashiers must know that the non-whole grain-rich products would NOT count toward the required food items for a reimbursable meal. - b.
 Under the new requirements, there are both daily and weekly minimum quantities.
 Although at this time there are no maximum quantities, menu planners must stay within the weekly range of maximum calories for each grade group. - c.
-Refer to page CM-35 (Updated Grains/Breads Chart).
+Refer to page CM-35 (Updated Grains/Breads Chart). - 8.
+Desserts